Onemanwolf/xUnit.netHandsOn/How_Session/Fluent_Assertion.md

         }
 ```

 ## Strings Asserts with Fluent Assertion

-We have created a Boolean in our first example now lets explore the rest we start with Strings.

-1. We can check a strings equality so lets create a test for FullName
+1. We can check a strings equality so lets create a test for FullName with the `.Should().Be()` method.

 ```C#
         [Fact]